NBISweden/workshop-reproducible-research/docs/git.md

 If you have not done so already, go to [bitbucket.org](https://bitbucket.org/account/signup/) and create an account.

+!!! note
+    You can also create an account on another online hosting service for version control, e.g. [GitHub](https://www.github.com) or [GitLab](https://about.gitlab.com/).
+The exercises below are written with examples from Bitbucket, but the same thing can be done on alternative services, although the exact menu structure and link placements differ a bit.

 # Practical exercise

 ## Create a new git repository